Inside the Funeral Homes Posing the Dead Like They're Still Alive

 We talked to the head of one of New Orleans's oldest funeral homes about why some families are drawn to "extreme embalmings."

-Two weeks after Renard Matthews was tragically shot and killed in his New Orleans neighborhood, the 18-year-old looked exactly how he had in life.
+Two weeks after Renard Matthews was tragically shot and killed in his New Orleans neighbourhood, the 18-year-old looked exactly how he had in life.
 At his wake, he lay slumped in an office chair in front of a TV "playing" NBA2K with his hands wrapped around a PS4 controller.
 Clad in sunglasses, socks and flip-flops, and a Celtics jersey, he even had his favorite snacks—Doritos and root beer—within reach.
 And that’s just how his family wanted it.

 Matthews’s wake was the latest in a string of what funeral directors call "nontraditional" memorial services.
 Instead of displaying their loved ones in a casket, some families choose to pose the bodies in life-like scenarios to see them as they were in life before they’re laid to rest.
 The practice first appeared in Puerto Rico in 2008 as a more celebratory send-off to the deceased, with the Marín Funeral Home posing bodies propped up on motorcycles or standing in a makeshift boxing ring.